developer-zebra/developer-zebra-site/src/datawedge/5-0/guide/advanced/index.md

 >>UNDER CONSTRUCTION

+ANSWER:
+Data will be sent upto X. (1299)
+Since pad with zeros is set as 8, the length of the sending data will be adjusted to 8 by adding 0s to the beginning.
+(00001299).
+A space will be added at the end.
+Since it is a space you dont see it.
+I know we could have added a visible character there

 To test the new ADF rule, open any app on the device that has a text field capable of accepting input and click in the field.
 Then scan the barcode below:
 <img style="height:150px" src="Figure_19_BarcodeSample.png"/>
 A Code39 barcode with "129" in the starting position.